 The Caribbean Student's Association was started in the year two thousand and one (2001) by students who saw a need for Caribbean unity on campus.
 However, membership is open to all students, Caribbean and non-Caribbean.
 The purpose of the Association was and is not only to bring together Caribbean students, but to provide further knowledge of the Caribbean culture and customs.

-Being a medical student/veterinary and new resident of Grenada, it can be difficult to maintain a religious lifestyle.
+Being a medical/veterinary student and new resident of Grenada, it can be difficult to maintain a religious lifestyle.
 This is particularly true for the Jewish students of St. George's University since there is no local affiliation.
-With the help of Chabad in New York and Puerto Rico, the Jewish Students Association (JSA) brings shofar blasts for the Jewish new year, seders for Passover and get-togethers throughout the term.
+With the help of Chabad in New York and Puerto Rico, the Jewish Students Association brings shofar blasts for the Jewish new year, seders for passover and get-togethers throughout the term.
 JSA makes services comprehensible to all sects of Judaism and is open to any/all students interested in participating.

 The Orthodox Church is the oldest church in the Christian history.
-It is rich in its sacraments, rituals, and teachings.
-The St. John’s Orthodox Club (SJOC) welcomes all Orthodox Christian students as well as any other interested members.
-Its aim is to gain spiritual, social, and personal growth.
+It is rich in its sacraments, rituals and teachings.
+SJOC welcomes all Orthodox Christian Students as well as any other interested members.
+Our aim is to gain spiritual, social and personal growth.
 The club's mission is summarized by what St. John the Beloved said, "Behold, if God so loved us, we also ought to love one another" (1 John 4:11).

 Special Interest Groups

-The mission of Angels in Armor (Animal Rescue Fund) (AAARF) is to provide financial relief to those students or faculty members of St. George’s University who opt to rescue sick or injured companion animals in need of emergency care and are without ownership.
-The Angels in Armor Organization of St. George’s University is a group of volunteers dedicated to encourage Good Samaritan behavior in our community as well as provide an outlet to save the lives of animals that would otherwise be euthanized for lack of financial capabilities.
+The mission of AAARF is to provide financial relief to those students or faculty members of St. George’s University who opt to rescue sick or injured companion animals in need of emergency care and are without ownership.
+The Angels in Armor Organization of St. George’s University is a group of volunteers dedicated to encourage Good Samaritan behavior in our community as well provide an outlet to save the lives of animals that would otherwise be euthanized for lack of financial capabilities.
 AAARF intends to promote and advance emergency medicine and critical care as a specialty for veterinary students through demonstrations, case studies and lectures.

-The Orphanage Students Organization (OSO) is a group of volunteers that are committed to providing care and assistance to the abused, neglected and abandoned children in the Bel Air and Queen Elizabeth orphanages in Grenada.
-Many of the children suffer from developmental, social, and educational inadequacies.
+OSO is a group of volunteers that are committed to providing care and assistance to the abused, neglected and abandoned children in the Bel Air and Queen Elizabeth orphanages in Grenada.
+Many of the children suffer from development, social, and educational inadequacies.
 Through volunteer interactions the children receive well-needed attention, find a role model, and most importantly have fun.
 In addition to hosting beach days and holiday parties, the OSO also helps to address medical, academic, and other basic needs of the children.